apache/flink/docs/dev/table/common.md

 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-val env = ExecutionEnvironment.getExecutionEnvironment
+// For batch programs use ExecutionEnvironment instead of StreamExecutionEnvironment val env = StreamExecutionEnvironment.getExecutionEnvironment

 // Create a TableEnvironment
 val tableEnv = TableEnvironment.getTableEnvironment(env)

 // Register a Table
-tableEnv.registerTable("yourTable", ...)             // or
-tableEnv.registerTableSource("yourTableSrc", ...)    // or
-tableEnv.registerDataStream("yourTableStream", ...)  // or
+tableEnv.registerTable("table1", ...)           // or
-tableEnv.registerDataSet("yourTableSet", ...)        // or
+tableEnv.registerTableSource("table2", ...)     // or
-tableEnv.registerExternalCatalog("yourCatalog", ...)
+tableEnv.registerExternalCatalog("extCat", ...)

-// Create a table from a Table API query val tapiResult = tableEnv.scan("yourTableSrc").select(...)
+// Create a Table from a Table API query val tapiResult = tableEnv.scan("table1").select(...)
-// Or create a table from a SQL query val sqlResult  = tableEnv.sql("SELECT ...
-FROM yourTableSrc ...")
+// Create a Table from a SQL query val sqlResult  = tableEnv.sql("SELECT ...
+FROM table2 ...")

-// Emit a Table
+// Emit a Table to a TableSink resultTable.writeToSink(...)
-resultTable.writeToSink(...)     // or
-resultTable.toAppendStream(...)  // or
-resultTable.toRetractStream(...) // or
-resultTable.toDataSet(...)

 // Execute
 env.execute("Your Query")